cezartrancanau/AutoLeveller/README.md

 ## Note
-    This was made for season 12 and is no longer working in season 13 due to image and color changes.
+    This was made **only for season 12** and might not work correctly in later seasons due to many image and color changes from start of each season.
-    However, if you edit some things here and there, you can make it work again.
+    I am not planning to update it any time soon.
+However, if you change some small things, you can make it work perfectly for new seasons as well.